Information for carers, family, and friends

 carers trust - action, help, advice

-The Triangle of Care (ToC) membership scheme promotes partnership working between carers, professionals and people using services.
-It sets out how they can work together to support recovery, promote safety and maintain wellbeing
+The Triangle of Care (ToC) membership scheme is run by the Carers Trust.
+It promotes shared working between carers, professionals and people using services.
+It sets out how they can work together to support recovery, promote safety and maintain wellbeing.

-It was developed by carers and supporting staff to improve the support carers receive from health and social care services and can be applied within all healthcare environments but originated from mental health acute inpatient services.
+It was developed by carers and supporting staff to improve the support carers receive from health and social care services and can be applied within all healthcare environments, but it originated from mental health acute inpatient services.

 The Trusts uses the ToC as a framework to track progress against the six standards: